mmbman/Katagiri/jewel-mirror-awareness.md

 #### Text:

 > Just to depict it in literary form
-> Is to relegate it to defilement.
+> is to relegate it to defilement.

 #### Commentary: